kennethreitz/kennethreitz.org/data/software/index.md

 I learned `BASIC` and (albeit, very rudimentary) `C` and `Turbo Pascal` when I was a 9 years old.
 Throught elementary and middle school, I had fun programming my own programs and making my own websites.
 I learned `Python` in college, and it has been my primary language ever since.
 I have also written software in `PHP`, `Ruby`, and `Go`.

 My "favorite" language is `bash`, overall.
 I have written a lot of `bash` scripts over the years, and am a big fan of `shellcheck`.
 It makes you a better person.

+## The Future

+I think that AI is here to stay, and it *changes our relationship with code*.
+Code is no longer purely an expression of logic, but also an expression of creativity (as it has always been) — but, I think that AI will help us all to write better code, lowering the barrier to entry to becoming better programmers, and to live better lives.

+The engine for this website, for example, was made with Claude 3.5 Sonnet, a powerful AI that can write code for you.
+It is a powerful tool that can help you to write better code, faster.

+The future is bright!

+✨ 🍰 ✨